publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schIII/ptA/m__us_usc_t42_s3023.md

     (a)

-        (1) There are authorized to be appropriated to carry out part B of this subchapter (relating to supportive services) such sums as may be necessary for fiscal years 2007, 2008, 2009, 2010, and 2011.
+        (1) There are authorized to be appropriated to carry out part B of this subchapter (relating to supportive services) $356,717,276 for fiscal year 2017, $364,456,847 for fiscal year 2018, and $372,196,069 for fiscal year 2019.

         (2) Funds appropriated under paragraph (1) shall be available to carry out [section 3058g of this title][/us/usc/t42/s3058g].

     (b)

-        (1) There are authorized to be appropriated to carry out subpart I of part C of this subchapter (relating to congregate nutrition services) such sums as may be necessary for fiscal years 2007, 2008, 2009, 2010, and 2011.
+        (1) There are authorized to be appropriated to carry out subpart I of part C of this subchapter (relating to congregate nutrition services) $459,937,586 for fiscal year 2017, $469,916,692 for fiscal year 2018, and $479,895,348 for fiscal year 2019.

-        (2) There are authorized to be appropriated to carry out subpart II of part C of this subchapter (relating to home delivered nutrition services) such sums as may be necessary for fiscal years 2007, 2008, 2009, 2010, and 2011.
+        (2) There are authorized to be appropriated to carry out subpart II of part C of this subchapter (relating to home delivered nutrition services) $232,195,942 for fiscal year 2017, $237,233,817 for fiscal year 2018, and $242,271,465 for fiscal year 2019.

     (c)